Koshien Stadium Renovation History - Preserving a Century-Old Sacred Ground

 2007-2010 Major Renovation

 From 2007 to 2010, a major renovation costing approximately 20 billion yen was undertaken.
-The project aimed to preserve the stadium's historical value while upgrading it as a modern sports facility.
+The project aimed to preserve the stadium's historical value while upgrading it as a 21st-century sports facility.
 Key improvements included complete replacement of the silver roof over infield stands, full seat renewal, barrier-free accessibility, expanded restrooms, and enhanced concession areas.
-The silver roof had a notable history of being removed during wartime metal requisition and later rebuilt; it was replaced to meet current seismic standards.
+The silver roof had a notable history of being removed during wartime metal requisition and later rebuilt; it was replaced to meet the seismic standards mandated as of 2007.
 Construction proceeded in phases around high school and professional baseball seasons, completing without closing the stadium.

 Ivy Removal and Revival